iamh2o/pyramidtriangles/README.md

-# The HexBahPyr Color Space Converter: RGB / HSL / HSI / HEX (2) to RGBW
+# The HexBahPyr Color Space Converter: RGB / HSL / HSI / HEX (2) to --> RGBW <--

 ## A piece of emergent tooling

 > The product of 7 years of LED projects, which solves a simple problem- converting commonly used color space representations to be able to tbe translated to RGBW for use with RGBW LEDs (you won't believe the pastels RGBW makes possible).
+For all your RGB to RGBW conversion and mapping needs.

 ## Authors